Federated Credential Management API

 The client metadata endpoint provides metadata about RPs.

-The client medata endpoint is fetched (a) without cookies, (b) with the Sec-Fetch-Dest header set to webidentity, (c) with the RP's origin in the Origin header, and (d) without following HTTP redirects.
+(a) without cookies, (b) with the Sec-Fetch-Dest header set to webidentity, (c) with the RP's origin in the Origin header, and (d) without following HTTP redirects.

 The user agent also passes the client_id.